inspirion33/alx-system_engineering-devops/0x00-shell_basics/README.md

 Updating Tasks 2:  Display current directory contents in a long format.
 Display current directory contents, including hidden files (starting with .)
 Updating Tasks 5:  Display current directory contents.
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.